 While their product is FDA-Cleared, there’s got to be a red flag coming up in your mind when you hear that an entire laser cap business popped up overnight with the infrastructure necessary to properly conduct quality control and comply with the many regulations of the laser cap industry.

-Many brands, including Kiierr have sprung up, using illumiflow as the predicate for FDA clearance.
+Other brands, including Kiierr have sprung up, leveraging illumiflow efforts, directly or indirectly, as the predicate for FDA clearance.

 Here’s a simple timeline using data from the FDA records of when Kiierr FDA clearance was granted.
 Note that Kiierr was granted FDA clearance through a laser device which gained its FDA clearance from illumiflow, effectively making illumiflow the grandparent predicate device.

-The takeaway here is that most laser device websites are not established companies and are likely run by internet marketers who chase profits first with quality control and infrastructure a second thought.
+The takeaway here is that some laser device websites are not established companies and may be operated by internet marketers who chase profits first with quality control and support infrastructure a second thought.

 Of course, this is just opinion, but the optics are NOT good, so it’s worth doing your research before buying online.